Why Are Spreads Wider at the Open? Real Data

 )

-The SPY/Apple/Etsy panels roll: the eleven calendar days of NBBO updates ending three days before the last data refresh (clear of the feed's ingest lag), regular hours only.
-Timestamps are stored in UTC and shown in Eastern Time; the regular-hours filter uses the summer (EDT) clock, and the guard below checks that the filter still lands on a 9:30 a.m.
-ET session start at both ends of the window — on the winter clock the check trips and the page is held for rework instead of refreshing with shifted buckets.
-The guard reports the ET minute-of-day the filter opens on; 570 is 9:30 a.m.
-One-sided (zero bid or ask) and locked or crossed (bid at or above ask) quotes are excluded everywhere; the open-vs-midday table counts the rolling window's exclusions (the half-hour chart draws on the same filtered population), and the MU spread-clock panel counts its own in each bucket.
-Medians are exact, never sampled.
-The two MU panels are pinned to July 6-7, 2026 and do not roll.
+The SPY/Apple/Etsy panels roll: eleven calendar days of NBBO updates ending three days before the last refresh (clear of the feed's ingest lag).
+The regular-hours panels cut the session with a UTC minute-of-day filter on the summer (EDT) clock; the guard below checks it still lands on a 9:30 a.m.
+ET start at both ends of the window (570 is 9:30 a.m.), on the winter clock it trips and holds the page for rework.
+The phases panel converts to the Eastern clock directly, covering 4:00 a.m.–8:00 p.m.
+ET either way.
+One-sided (zero bid or ask) and locked or crossed (bid at or above ask) quotes are excluded throughout; session stability keeps only sessions quoting in BOTH windows.
+Medians and 90th percentiles are exact; the MU panels are pinned to July 6–7, 2026.

 The exact SQL behind every number